mattjowen1991-hue/nfl-super-bowl/README.md

 2. **Last Player Standing** - If only one player has a team still alive, they're auto-crowned

 ### 🥄 Auto Spooner Detection
-The "spooner" (first player fully eliminated) is automatically detected based on the `ELIMINATION_ORDER` array, which tracks when teams were eliminated each round.
+The "spooner" is the player who picked the **Super Bowl losing team**.
+This is only detected after the Super Bowl is complete - until then, the Spooner section shows "TBD".

 ## 📁 File Structure